Mauri: Byzantine period

 Solomon succeeded in establishing Byzantine control over Mauri in Byzantine territory.
 However, his nephew Sergius invited the chiefs of a local Mauri tribe called the Levathi to a parley, and massacred them in 544.
 This led to a Mauri uprising, in which Solomon was killed.
-Justinian gave control of the Byzantine African province to Sergius, but Sergius was incompetent, so Justinian sent Areobindus as general.
+Justinian gave control of the Byzantine province to Sergius, but Sergius was incompetent, so Justinian sent Areobindus as general.
 The Byzantine duke of Numidia, Gontharis, wishing to become king of Africa, supported the Mauri in secret.
 The Byzantine troops were not being paid on time and were frequently unreliable.
 Gontharis occupied Carthage and killed Areobindus, only to be killed in turn by an Armenian Byzantine loyalist, Artabanes.
 Artabanes managed to regain control of the troops.
 His successor, John Troglita, defeated the Mauri revolt in 546–547.
 Following this defeat there were no more Mauri rebellions until 563, and this one was quickly suppressed.

 A.H.M.
-Jones states that the grave difficulties experienced by the Byzantines in establishing control over the Mauri following the conquest of the Vandal kingdom, were in large part due to a failure to supply enough money and resources to the troops stationed in Africa, and this in turn due to the numerous wars being fought by Justinian elsewhere.
+Jones states that the grave difficulties experienced by the Byzantines in establishing control over the Mauri following the conquest of the Vandal kingdom, were in large part due to a failure to supply enough money and resources to the troops stationed in the coastal Maghreb, and this in turn due to the numerous wars being fought by Justinian elsewhere.
 The Mauri had taken large areas of land from the Vandals during the reign of the ineffective Hilderic, and the Byzantines never recovered these territories.
 Within the area of Byzantine control, almost every town was fortified, even far from the border areas.
 Many towns appear to have been reduced in size as populations concentrated within reduced fortified areas.
 In some towns the forum was fortified.
 All this suggests reduced prosperity and population and increased threat of war, most likely with the Mauri.
 Jones argues that because of the failure to commit enough resources to thoroughly pacify the region, it never contributed more taxes to Justinian's government than it cost in resources to maintain control.
-However, some Mauri were recruited into the Byzantine armies for service overseas, and at least two African regiments were raised and assigned to Egypt.
+However, some Mauri were recruited into the Byzantine armies for service overseas, and at least two Mauri regiments were raised and assigned to Egypt.

 A major Mauri revolt against Byzantine rule took place in 569, during the reign of Justin II, in which the praetorian prefect was killed.
 The following year, the magister militum was killed.
 In 571 another magister militum was killed.
 During the reign of the Emperor Maurice, 582–602 there were another two, smaller, Mauri rebellions.

 Islamic period

-The Byzantine Empire would remain in control of North Africa until the late 600s, when the Muslim conquest of the Maghreb ended Byzantine rule in Africa.
-After the Muslim conquest of the Maghreb, there seem to have been continued Mauri resistance for another 50 years.
+The Byzantine Empire would remain in control of the coastal Maghreb until the late 600s, when the Muslim conquest of the Maghreb ended Byzantine rule in the region.
+After the Muslim conquest of the Maghreb, there appears to have been continued Mauri resistance for an additional 50 years.

-The Chronicle of 754 still mentions Mauri but by the High Middle Ages the endonym seems to have disappeared, while Christian sources begin to apply the term Mauri, Moors to the Islamic populations of the Maghreb and Andalusia in general.
+The Chronicle of 754 still mentions the Mauri; however, by the High Middle Ages the endonym ostensibly disappeared in Western documents.
+Christian sources began to apply from Mauri the term Moors to the Muslim populations of the Maghreb and the Iberian Peninsula.